ygoncho/jekyll-now/_posts/2016-9-10-Website-Set-Up.md

 ---
 layout: post
-title: Week One- Website set-up
+title: Week One\: Website set-up
 ---

 The purpose of this post is mostly to get to know some Markdown features and play around with text and images.